Who killed Tony Soprano?

 Perhaps Patsy’s real worry was that Burt had spilled the beans and named him as a co-conspirator?
 Or perhaps Burt’s death was a reminder of what can happen when a coup fails.

-Later on in the same scene, Paulie and Patsy go into the restroom together.
-While they are both standing at the urinals, Paulie turns to Patsy and says “It’s all yours.”
+At the end of the scene, Paulie and Patsy go into the restroom together.
+While they are both standing at the urinals, Paulie turns to Patsy and says, “It’s all yours.”

 What did Paulie mean by this and why did this mysterious conversation happen in the restroom?